-On the other hand, the rise in crude oil prices due to the confrontation between Israel and Iran seems unlikely to last.
+On the other hand, I started to feel that the rise in oil prices due to the Israel-Iran conflict may not last long.
 The reason is simple, the same thing happened in April.
-Since the two countries do not share a border, a full-scale war is unlikely to break out.
-Also, like in April, I don't think Iran really wants to engage in a war.
+Since the two countries do not share a border, a full-fledged war is unlikely.
+Also, just like in April, I don't think Iran really wants to start a war.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.